d11r/dfs/README.md

 APP_PORT=4000
 ```

-First, for installation of dependencies, run: `yarn`
+Secondly, for installation of dependencies, run: `yarn`

-Secondly, to start the web server, run: `yarn start`
+Then, to start the web server, run: `yarn start`